Great Train Robbery (1963): Danny Pembroke (Frank Monroe)

 Danny Pembroke was an ex-army man who was a South London taxi driver and a South Coast Raider.
 At Leatherslade Farm he was the most careful of the gang, and nothing was ever found to associate him with the robbery, despite the police being satisfied that he was one of the gang, and had searched his house in September 1963.
 However, afraid that he would be betrayed, he did a deal with Frank Williams and paid back £47,245.
 Following the robbery, Pembroke left for America for a couple of years, knowing he was set up for life, and then returned to live quietly in Kent.
 He died aged 79 from a heart attack, at home and in his sleep on 28 February 2015.
-Pembroke had five children, and his son Danny Jr., admitted to his involvement in a Channel Four documentary in August 2019.
+Pembroke had five children, and his son Danny Jr., admitted to his involvement in a documentary in Channel 4's Secret History series, broadcast in August 2019.
 According to Bruce Reynolds, Monroe, who was never caught, worked as a film stunt man for a while before starting a paper and scrap metal recycling business.